tachiyomiorg/website/src/help/faq/README.md

 :::

 #### Duplicate chapters in MangaDex
-This can be solved by opening MangaDex in WebView and block the scanlator group whose chapter you don't want to see.
+This can be solved by opening MangaDex in <Navigation item="webview"/> and block the scanlator group whose chapter you don't want to see.

 #### Chapters from Mangaplus are broken
 Install the **MANGA Plus by SHUEISHA** extension instead and then migrate the manga that uses **MANGA Plus** on **MangaDex** onto the **MANGA Plus** source.